Research

 Research Interests

 I explore how to build interactive systems that fit people’s needs and contexts, especially when these systems involve complex or intelligent behaviors.
+My goal is to help non-expert users better understand and make use of these technologies in meaningful ways.

 To do so, I draw on methods from both human-computer interaction and software engineering: iterative design, user studies (qualitative and quantitative), systematic reviews, etc.